-The following section will provide a summary of public comments received for the Action Plan in response to Tropical Storm Fred during the public comment period of August 1, 2022 through August 30, 2022.
-NCORR will catalogue and summarize the comments received during the 30 calendar days in the submission of the Action Plan to HUD.
+The following section provides a summary of public comments received for the Action Plan in response to Tropical Storm Fred during the public comment period of August 1, 2022 through August 30, 2022.
+NCORR catalogued and summarized the comments received during the 30 calendar days in the submission of the Action Plan to HUD.